Anchovies as food: Uses

 In Southeast Asian countries, anchovies are known as ikan teri in Indonesia, ikan bilis or setipinna taty in Malaysia (ikan being the Malay word for fish); and dilis, gurayan, monamon, guno or bolinaw in the Philippines.
 They are usually sold dried, but are also popularly used in fermented condiments like the Philippine bagoong and Malaysian budu.
 Ikan bilis is normally used in a similar way to dried shrimp in Malaysian cuisine.
 In Indonesia, Malaysia, the Philippines and Singapore anchovies are commonly used to make fish stock or are deep fried.
 Anchovies are also popular ingredients for the traditional Javanese sambal.

-In Vietnam, anchovy is the main ingredient in the fish sauce - nước mắm - the unofficial national sauce of Vietnam.
+In Vietnam, anchovy is the main ingredient in the fish sauce – nước mắm – the unofficial national sauce of Vietnam.
 In Thai cuisine, dried anchovies are called pla katak haeng.
 They are used in a variety of dishes and especially popular deep-fried as a snack.
 Similarly to Vietnamese fish sauce, Thai fish sauce (nam pla) is also often made from anchovies.
 In other parts of Asia, such as Korea and Japan, sun-dried anchovies are used to produce a rich soup similar to setipinna taty.
 These anchovy stocks are usually used as a base for noodle soups or traditional Korean soups.
 There are many other variations on how anchovies are used in Korea.

 Fresh and dried anchovies are a popular part of the cuisine in Kerala and other south Indian states, where they are referred to as netholi/chooda (and nethili in Tamil Nadu) and provide a cheap source of protein in the diet.
 Fresh anchovies are eaten fried or as in a spicy curry.

-In Turkey, anchovies are known as hamsi and are eaten between November and March (their name being derived from hamsin, an Arabic term for the winter period).
-They are generally consumed fried, grilled, steamed, as a meatball, and as Döner, and pilav.
+In Turkey, anchovies are known as hamsi and are eaten between November and March.
+They are generally consumed fried, grilled, steamed and pilav.